muganga-charles/Data-Science-final/README.md

 # Data-Science-final
-End of semester R scripts and writeups..
+End of semester R scripts and writeups.